Clinical-Genomics/MIP/documentation/README.md

 ##### Data

 MIP will place any generated datafiles in the output data directory specified by `--outdata_dir`.
 All data files are regenerated for each analysis.
-STDOUT and STDERR for each program is written in the program/info directory prior to alignment and in the aligner/info directory post alignment.
+STDOUT and STDERR for each recipe is written in the `recipe/info` directory.

 [Configuration file]: https://github.com/Clinical-Genomics/MIP/blob/master/templates/mip_config.yaml
 [Gene panel file]: https://github.com/Clinical-Genomics/MIP/blob/master/templates/aggregated_master.txt